TheMankel/BiteBuddy/README.md

 ## Running a project

-To run this repository you must have `node` or any other package manager installed globally on your computer.
+To run this repository you must have `node` or any `npm` installed globally on your computer.

 Then just run `npm install` to install all the necessary dependencies.